BLE-LTER/ble-handbook/handbook.md

 However, as of April 2020 this is not feasible to implement in an automated way via MetaEgress yet.
 This is because the EML R package currently does not support additional namespaces (e.g. "d1v1" in the code snippet above.
 See issue #289 on their github here https://github.com/ropensci/EML/issues/289).

+BLE has an affiliation agreement with AOOS.
+Rather than archive with AOOS as they typically require, we continue to archive at EDI with our relevant packages linked from AOOS's [ocean acidification data page](https://aoos.org/alaska-ocean-acidification-network/ocean-acidification-data/).
+Links are provided such that they always point to the latest revision of a dataset, e.g., [https://portal.edirepository.org/nis/mapbrowse?scope=knb-lter-ble&identifier=9](https://portal.edirepository.org/nis/mapbrowse?scope=knb-lter-ble&identifier=9).
+In case AOOS needs a cached copy of the data, we instructed them to subscribe to dataset updates via [EDI's event subscription service](https://portal.edirepository.org/nis/eventSubscribe.jsp).

 <a id="why-we-archive-at-edi"></a>
 ### Why we archive at EDI